 Individuals have the rights of subject access as provided for in Section 7 Data Protection Act 1998.
-Any application must be made in writing on a standard form, which is available on our website at www.dover.gov.uk/cctv
+Any application must be made in writing on a standard form, which is available on our website at www.dover.gov.uk/cctv are unable to provide any member of the public (whether a victim or witness) with such footage but that it will be supplied to the police to assist with their investigation if a relevant crime report has been made.

-0 applications were received in 2020-2021
+O applications were received in 2020-2021